harmonicalchemy/YAGGS/user/pages/04.podcasts/podcast-channel.md

     itunes:
         category: Arts
         subcategory: Design
-    description: 'If you host a podcast this section is where you can present it in style on your own website!'
+    description: 'If you host a podcast, use this section to present it in style!'
     link: 'https://www.example.com'
     channelLanguage: en
     copyright: '2017 Example.com'